Polynomial Identity Testing via Evaluation of Rational Functions: Set-Multilinearity

-Similar to \(\VanGen\), the precise instantiation of \(\SMVanOne\) requires one to pick an order for the sets \(X_1,\ldots,X_{l+1}\) (up to even permutations) and an order within each set (again up to even permutations).
-Changing any of those orders by an odd permutation causes the sign of \(\SMVanOne\) to flip, but otherwise it is unchanged.
+The name ``\(\SMVanOne\)'' is a shorthand for ``Elementary Set-Multilinear Vandermonde Circulation''.
+Similar to \(\VanGen\), the precise instantiation of \(\SMVanOne\) requires one to pick an order for the sets \(S_1,\ldots,S_{l+1}\) and an order within each set.